 - angry that there is no her favorite payment and delivery option

 - discouraged that she has to ask her neighbor again for help

 It is a good habit to use emoticons in the journey map as they visualize what the user feels.
 But I strongly recommend naming those feelings, as emoticons sometimes are too ambiguous.

 7. Pain points

 - they are crucial to understanding our user path.
 It would be wonderful to focus on the journey map only on happy and satisfied customers, but that would mean that our company doesn’t need to develop itself.
-So for the best optimization of this research tool, we advise concerning more on pain points that mean specific problems that a user has along their journey.
+So for the best optimization of customer journey map, we advise concerning more on pain points that mean specific problems that a user has along their journey.

 Maggie’s pain points marked above in the emotion component: